Consumer FAQs

 By state law, the funds come from the ratepayers of large electric utilities in Illinois.
 Every utility customer contributes funds through a dedicated line item for renewable energy resources on their monthly electric bill.
 A utility will use these funds to purchase RECs from your Approved Vendor.

-If the system produces more than contracted under the REC Contract, the Approved Vendor gets no extra REC incentive payments.
-If the system is producing less than contracted under the REC Contract, the Approved Vendor might be required to give some portion of any pre-paid REC payments back; check your agreement to understand if that has any implications for you or if your Approved Vendor will seek to recover these costs from you.
+If the system is producing fewer RECs than contracted under the REC Contract, the Approved Vendor might be required to give some portion of any pre-paid REC payments back.
+Check your agreement to understand if the underproduction of RECs has any implications for you or if your Approved Vendor will seek to recover these costs from you.

 Solar Project Design and Installation